catrival/postgresql-node-rest-api/README.md

 3. Create a database in PostgreSQL

 4. Create a .env file in the root directory and add the following:
+Look at the database/db.sql file in the project root and run.
 ```
 DB_USER=your_username
 DB_PASSWORD=your_password